 I’ve always been good at listening to others and helping them make sense of their current situation.
 I love when I can help people determine what steps they want to take next to feel more like themselves, or finally feel at peace.

 Additionally, I love guiding people towards positive changes and watching them transform their lives.
 The most rewarding thing about being a therapist is giving hope when people feel hopeless.
 I am a firm believer that healing and transformation are possible for everyone with the right tools and support.

-I’m just like my clients.
+I am no different from my clients.
 Like everyone else, I am a human.